motherjones/cyoa/README.md

 Yup.
 Huge thanks to our lovely friends over at the Texas Tribune.

 ###How It Works
-Inspired by Chris Coyier's <a href="https://github.com/woothemes/FlexSlider">Flexslider</a>, I decided to use an absolutely positioned paragraph over an image element, rather than a background image - which IMHO is not terribly inclined to be responsive.
+Inspired by Chris Coyier's <a href="https://github.com/woothemes/FlexSlider">Flexslider</a>, it uses an absolutely positioned paragraph over an image element, rather than a background image.
 That's it.
 Two elements, in a box.
 You could generate more elements in the JS, if you wanted, and position them absolutely as well.

 ###NOTE
 Because you're using images and not background images, and because they're now responsive, you need to make sure all of them are of a *minimum* height - the overflow:hidden on the viewport will hide oversized images but if an image is short, it will make the entire container short.

-The decision-making controls (which turn into friendly menu-like buttons on mobile) were inspired by my tests with Zurb's responsive foundation as well as my previous work on reponsifying the Texas Tribune site.
-They're at the bottom because on mobile it won't ever make sense to have the answers before the questions.

 ## Release History
 This is the first release!

 ## License
-Copyright (c) 2012 Ben Breedlove
+Copyright (c) 2012 MotherJones
 Licensed under the MIT, GPL licenses.

 ## Contributing (this is all totally optional)